Aman-Niyazi/PizzaBill-Generator-App/README.md

 Features

-1.Interactive user interface using Java Swing
+1. Interactive user interface using Java Swing

-2.Real-time calculation of pizza bills
+2. Real-time calculation of pizza bills

-3.Option to select pizza type and additional toppings
+3. Option to select pizza type and additional toppings

-4.Display of total cost based on user selection
+4. Display of total cost based on user selection

-5.Clean and modular codebase for easy understanding and modification
+5. Clean and modular codebase for easy understanding and modification

 Tech Stack